peteroupc/peteroupc.github.io/sampling.md

 There are numerous other cases of interest that are not covered in the algorithms above.
 An example is the case of **Algorithm 5** except `InDist` is any discrete distribution, not just Bernoulli. [^5]  An interesting topic is to answer the following: In which cases (and for which functions $f$) can the problem be solved...

-- ...when the number of input values taken is random, but finite with probability 1 (a _sequential unbiased_ estimator)?
+- ...when the number of input values taken is random, but finite with probability 1 (a _sequential unbiased_ estimator)?[^14]
 - ...when only a fixed number $n$ of input values can be taken (a fixed-sample-size unbiased estimator)?
 - ...using an algorithm that produces outputs whose expected value _approaches_ $f(\lambda)$ as more input values are taken (an _asymptotically unbiased_ estimator)?